 - To upload a few files from a single folder, drag the files directly to the web interface or use the Create option in the Assets web interface.

 - Depending upon your business requirements, you can also use custom uploader.

 Manage digital assets directly from desktop

-If you use Network File Shares to manage digital assets, just using the network share mapped by AEM desktop app could be seen as a convenient substitute.
-When transitioning from network file shares, AEM web interface provides a rich set of Digital Asset Management capabilities that go well beyond what is possible on a network share (search, collections, metadata, collaboration, previews, and so on), and AEM desktop app provides a handy link to connect the server-side DAM repository with the work on desktop.
+If you use Network File Shares to manage digital assets, just using the network share mapped by Experience Manager desktop app could be seen as a convenient substitute.
+When transitioning from network file shares, Experience Manager web interface provides a rich set of Digital Asset Management capabilities that go well beyond what is possible on a network share (search, collections, metadata, collaboration, previews, and so on), and Experience Manager desktop app provides a handy link to connect the server-side DAM repository with the work on desktop.

-Avoid using AEM desktop app to manage assets directly in the network share of AEM Assets.
-For example, avoid using AEM desktop app to move/copy multiple files.
-Instead, use the AEM Assets web UI to drag folders from Finder/Explorer to the network share or use the AEM Assets Folder Upload feature.
+Avoid using Experience Manager desktop app to manage assets directly in the network share of Assets.
+For example, avoid using Experience Manager desktop app to move/copy multiple files.
+Instead, use the Assets interface to drag folders from Finder/Explorer to the network share or use the Assets Folder Upload feature.

 To plan and execute asset migrations from existing system to a new system or migration of large volume of assets stored on servers, see the Migration Guide .
-AEM desktop app and AEM to Creative Cloud integrations do not support such migrations.
+Experience Manager desktop app and Experience Manager to Creative Cloud integrations do not support such migrations.
 Due to the large volumes of assets to be ingested, and additional requirements around metadata mapping, transformation, and ingestion, migrations should be handled using different tools and approaches.